 When auditing the cells, click the Remove Arrows button under the Formula Auditing tool section each time you move to the next cell so that you can distinguish between resolved and unresolved cells.
 Excel does not remove the arrows automatically, which can cause confusion.

 Practical Example: Trace Precedents

 XYZ Limited uses Excel formulas to calculate revenue projections for each quarter for the year 2019, based on the previous year’s revenues.
-In the Excel worksheet above, cell F11 shows an error that needs to be resolved to get the total revenue projections for Q3.
+In the Excel worksheet below, cell F11 shows an error that needs to be resolved to get the total revenue projections for Q3.
 To get the source of the error, we can use the inbuilt Trace Precedents tool to audit the worksheet.